 The tower is actually the campanile (free standing bell tower) of the neighboring Pisa Cathedral.
 Although it is most famous for its tilt, the tower is actually a great example of late Italian Romanesque architecture.

-It was designed by Bonnano Pisano and ground was broke in 1173.
-Construction of the tower would occur in three stages over 199 years until its completion in 1372.
+It was designed by Bonnano Pisano and the ground was broken in 1173.
+Construction of the tower would occur in three stages over 199 years until its final completion in 1372.

-The tower's tilt began as soon as construction reached the second floor, starting a battle of wits with gravity that would continue to the present day.
-Galileo Galilei would famously use the tower for some of his experiments and it was used by the allies in WW2 as an observation post.
+The tower's tilt began as soon as construction reached the third floor, starting a battle of wits with the gravity that would continue to the present day.

 3. London's Natural History Museum, London